intron-innovation/hmo-claims-exercise/ReadMe.md

 6. Tests

 In addition, please, style pages with CSS and/or JavaScript; as you see fit to demonstrate front-end capabilities.

-Send your finished work as a zipped file named as `Firstname_Lastname_Intron_Challenge` to `intron@intron.io`.
-The subject of your email should be `Intron Health Take Home Interview`.

 Again, thank you for considering joining our burgeoning team.